-- I. Chair Jefferson states the purpose of the meeting, which is to conduct the fifth meeting with the South Carolina Department of Consumer Affairs and to consider findings and recommendations for inclusion in the subcommittee's study report. - II.
-Carrie Grube Lybarker, Administrator/ Consumer Advocate, of the South Carolina Department of Consumer Affairs, was recognized and presented final remarks as the agency's formal presentations were concluded. - III.
-The subcommittee chair permitted additional public comment regarding the proposed findings and recommendations.
-One member of the public provided comments. - IV.
-The subcommittee did not vote on the proposed findings and recommendations due to time constraints. - V. The meeting is adjourned.
+- I. Chair Jefferson states the purpose of the meeting, which is to conduct the fourth meeting with the South Carolina Department of Consumer Affairs. - II.
+Carrie Grube Lybarker, Administrator/ Consumer Advocate, of the South Carolina Department of Consumer Affairs, was recognized and turned the presentation over to agency staff.